socketio/socket.io/docs/API.md

   * _(Adapter)_

 The `Adapter` used for the namespace.
-Useful when using the `Adapter` based on [Redis](https://github.com/socketio/socket.io-redis), as it exposes methods to manage sockets and rooms accross your cluster.
+Useful when using the `Adapter` based on [Redis](https://github.com/socketio/socket.io-redis), as it exposes methods to manage sockets and rooms across your cluster.

 **Note:** the adapter of the main namespace can be accessed with `io.of('/').adapter`.